-and fight against exclusion and inequality around the world by making affordable and qualitative technical aids
+and fight against exclusion and inequality around the world by making affordable technical aids

 inspired by Open Source, Frugal Innovation and by values from the Social and Solidarity Economy

-Thibault is an experienced mechatronics engineer who spent 4 years at the Aldebaran’s Advanced Mecatronic Lab.
-At Orthopus, he leads the development of solutions by combining industry techniques with Maker culture and 3D printing.
+Thibault is an experienced mechatronics engineer who spent 4 years at the Advanced Mecatronic Lab in Aldebaran Robotics.
+At ORTHOPUS, he leads the development of prosthetic solutions by combining techniques from industry with Maker culture and 3D printing.

 Currently studying the Control and Robotics master program at Ecole Centrale de Nantes, Thanh is passionate about robotics and eager to learn everything related.
 He joins ORTHOPUS as an intern to develop a framework of mechanical testing for prototypes at ORTHOPUS.